 • On the StartPoint screen, click AdminPoint on the Precise bar.
 The Precise AdminPoint Dashboard tab opens.
-See About the Dashboard tab on page 24.
+See About the Dashboard tab.

 About the tab selection bar

 The tab selection bar, at the top of the AdminPoint screen, lets you view any of the following tabs: